-First up let us talk about the build quality.
-We all know what Motorola is and how they surprises the fans with their premium build quality.
+First up, let us talk about the build quality.
+We all know what Motorola is and how they surprise the fans with their premium build quality.
 This particular device has not been an exception.
-However the frame is build out of plastic which is pretty unusual.
-But when we are talking about a BUDGET smartphone then the frame and the body would be plastic.
-But Moto G5s Plus did blew us away with an aluminum back and Corning Gorilla Glass 3 on the front for maximum protection.
+However, the frame is built out of plastic, which is pretty unusual.
+But when we are talking about a BUDGET smartphone, then the frame and the body would be plastic.
+But Moto G5s Plus did blow us away with an aluminum back and Corning Gorilla Glass 3 on the front for maximum protection.
 Kudos to Lenovo for that.
-Moto G5s Plus Review.

 Let us talk about the dimensions and weight now.
 The dimensions are almost the same as Moto G% Plus; 5.91 inches to the length, 2.91 inches as the width and 0.30 inches thick.
-The phone is a bit sturdy, but was very comfortable to hold on to.
-The weight is around 155 grams; however the weight is reduced for the plastic framing.
-If they would have gone for metal or alloy the story would have been different.
+The phone is a bit sturdy, but it was very comfortable to hold on to.
+The weight is around 155 grams; however, the weight is reduced for the plastic framing.
+If they had gone for metal or alloy, the story would have been different.

-Motorola has installed the signature camera module as those are the stand outs on the G series.
+Motorola has installed the signature camera module as those are the standouts on the G series.
 The Emoji Camera modules are fun to watch.
-On the front there are notable thick bassels and there are just okay to be honest.
-There is a flash and a camera placed on both the sides of the earpiece.
+On the front, there are notable thick basses, and there are just okay, to be honest.
+There are a flash and a camera placed on both sides of the earpiece.

 There is a fingerprint scanner placed on the bottom base as it works super first and smooth.
 It also works with various gestures and as a home button as well.

 To be honest, the design is not a conventional one, but still G series is pretty handy as they are more comfortable.
 Some features are the main attraction of this product.
 I personally liked the phone, and the form factor as well.
 But there are some consumers who intend to use something which is sleek and well-tuned.
 But let us face it, guys!
 This is, after all, a budget smartphone.